kcorkan/custom-grid-with-deep-export/README.md

 ### Caveats
 If an item has a parent that is out of scope, then that item's relationship will not be seen.

+This app was designed to be functional for the user who compiles the code and posts it in their Rally Custom HTML app.
+It was not designed to be fully compatible with Shared pages in Rally.

 ## Development Notes

 ### First Load